 7. Fish Products

-Being surrounded by ocean on all four sides, it's redundant to state that freshly caught fish and fish products are available in Maldives in abundance.
-While you can feast on the fish delicacies in the cafes and restaurants, carry home some packaged and canned fish products like vacuum-packed smoked fish and chipped dried fish either to consume yourself or to gift your foodie friends and relatives.
+Being surrounded by ocean on all four sides, it's redundant to state that freshly caught fish and fish products are abundant in Maldives.
+While you can feast on the fish delicacies in the cafes and restaurants, carry home some packaged and canned fish products like vacuum-packed smoked fish and chipped dried fish to consume yourself or gift your foodie friends and relatives.